Grids and maps¶

 1.283477783203125

->>> # calculate also derivatives in directions of unit cell axes
+>>> # calculate value and derivatives in the directions of unit cell axes

 >>> grid.tricubic_interpolation_der(gemmi.Fractional(1/24, 1/24, 1/24))